-Why Lawyers Should Lead Legal Tech Adoption and Legal Digital Transformation
+How Lawyers Can Lead Legal Tech Adoption & Legal Digital Transformation

 This past decade, the drive to digitally transform the work of lawyers — and allied professionals — has considerably increased the adoption and implementation of legal technology, in law departments and companies.